 Tangelos are quite different in appearance, have a prominent navel with a deep orange color.
-They are more tart compared to its fellow species.
-They are far much juicer and sweeter than the other varieties and worth being in the list of the best oranges for juicing.
+They are more tart compared to their fellow species.
+They are far much juicer and sweeter than the other varieties and worth being on the list of the best oranges for juicing.

 Satsuma is a Japanese-type orange identified with its easiness to peel, unique sweetness, seedless, and a light, refreshing flavor.
-They are fantastic for juicing, though you’ll need to buy a big batch to make enough drinks.
-Go for this if you are ready to spend the extra cash, they are more expensive due to its uniqueness.
+They are fantastic for juicing, though you?ll need to buy a big batch to make enough drinks.
+Go for this if you are ready to spend the extra cash, they are more expensive due to their uniqueness.
 Their time to blossom well is November till February.

 5. Blood orange